vipulnaik/diet-exercise-health/events/2024/2024-08-21-foodmarble-aire-2-purchase-decision-process.md

 pressure readings at home.
 I did learn a bit about the medical system by making the trip, so I don't regret it per se, but I very much prefer paying for a device that I can use at home.

+## Purchase process

+After going through the decision process, I decided to place the order.
+I initially almost went through the order, then remembered that earlier in the day, I had signed up for the mailing list and had seen an offer for 10% off, so I went back and redid the order to use the 10% off.

+I skipped the option of getting expedited delivery (for an extra $9) so all in all the order cost me $224, with expected delivery between August 28 and September 2.

+Let's see when and how I get it!